Kristianwhittick/MediaOrganizer/README.md

 go mod tidy

 # Build for current platform
-go build -o mediaorganizer main.go
+go build -o mediaorganizer ./cmd

 # Or build for all platforms
 make